Hlupi/ChatApp/README.md

 # Shat App

-This is a React Native chat app build as a part of the Codaiseeur Academy.
+This is a React Native chat app build as a part of the Codaiseeur Academy programme.

 ### Instructions
 - clone/download the repo